 When initially discussing the project, Shukert and Aniello realized their visions for the show were very much in sync.
 The “heart” of the books had to remain intact.
 If the first episode is any indication, both women can pat themselves on the back.
 Stoneybrook is idealistic, but not fantasy land.
 None of the characters had perfect lives in the books, and it’s obvious their counterparts on television will experience similar challenges.
 But with friendship and love, the girls can work through the difficulties life throws at them.

 There is also greater character diversity in the show than books.
 In the main cast one girl is Japanese American (originally in BSC), while two others are now biracial and Latinx.
 In an interview for the Los Angeles Times, Martin says the series has always been about inclusivity.
 She greatly applauds the updates, as do I. This show will be a special one to watch with my oldest.

 The BABY-SITTERS CLUB starts streaming July 3 on Netflix.

-Top image provided by Netflix.
+Images provided by Scholastic and Netflix.